VersiumAnalytics/reach-treasure-box/README.md

      **Note**: the contact and demographic APIs require you to specify which categories of data to return in the response.
                Provide a comma separated list of these outputs for the REACH_API_OUTPUTS value.
                See documentation for more details: https://api-documentation.versium.com/docs

    c) For PROFILES_DATABASE and PROFILES_TABLE, enter the name of the master segment database and table to perform the enrichment on.

    d) For ENRICHED_PROFILES_TABLE, enter the name of the table to insert the enriched profiles into.

    e) If the ENRICHED_PROFILES_TABLE already exists and already contains enriched profiles that you don’t want to enrich again, enter the name of the column that      contains a unique identifier for the profiles in the PROFILE_ID_COL value.
 This column must exist in both the PROFILES_TABLE and the ENRICHED_PROFILES_TABLE.

    f) Finally, enter column names in the PROFILES_TABLE to use for matching against.

+   g) There are some optional settings at the bottom of the file to control how the query is performed and what progress
+      information is output.
+We recommend leaving these as the default values for most use cases.

 3) After you have finished editing the reach_integration.dig file, click the “Save & Commit” button.